vacant-observer/AI-ML-MiniProjects/README.md

 ## Skills Demonstrated
 - Python
+- Gymnasium (formerly OpenAI Gym)
-- TensorFlow
+- Tkinter (GUI Development)
-- PyTorch
+- Reinforcement Learning Concepts
 - Data Analysis
 - Machine Learning Algorithms

 ## Acknowledgments
 I'd like to thank the open-source community and various online resources that have been instrumental in my learning journey.
+Special thanks to the Gymnasium project for providing a great platform for learning about reinforcement learning environments.